OPTML-Group/Diffusion-MU-Attack/README.md

 ### Citation

 ```
-@misc{zhang2023muattack,
+@article{zhang2023generate,
   title={To Generate or Not?
-Safety-Driven Unlearned Diffusion Models Are Still Easy To Generate Unsafe Images ...
+Safety-Driven Unlearned Diffusion Models Are Still Easy To Generate Unsafe Images...
 For Now},
-      author={Yimeng Zhang and Jinghan Jia and Xin Chen and Aochuan Chen and Yihua Zhang and Jiancheng Liu and Ke Ding and Sijia Liu},
+  author={Zhang, Yimeng and Jia, Jinghan and Chen, Xin and Chen, Aochuan and Zhang, Yihua and Liu, Jiancheng and Ding, Ke and Liu, Sijia},
-      year={2023},
-      eprint={2310.11868},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
+  journal={arXiv preprint arXiv:2310.11868},
+  year={2023}
 }
 ```